 Walid Al-Saqaf: Yeah, it’s because it’s simply the same as with any other type of code that you store on the blockchain.
 So we can’t remove a transaction and you can’t remove a smart contract.
 That’s why it’s amend only if you … Let’s say assuming that you had an error in a smart contract, a bug, and in which case, you would actually have to update the smart contract and ensure that whoever is using the old smart contract gets to know that that smart contract is no longer valid.
 And so these are ways in which we can …

 Also you cannot apply some code inside the smart contract in which let’s say the originator of the smart contract would have inside the code itself a piece of information that if it receives the particular say transaction from the owner, then the smart contract itself will be invalid.
 You will no longer receive.
-So this is part of the code itself.
-So it becomes like a piece of legislation so to speak that is impossible to amend or adjust or modify.
-So we end up having to create a whole new smart contract and then, everyone would use that instead.
+This is part of the code itself.
+It becomes like a piece of legislation so to speak that is impossible to amend or adjust or modify.
+So, we end up having to create a whole new smart contract and then, everyone would use that instead.

 Gabriel Stein: In a way you’re putting complete trust in the code and also-

 Gabriel Stein: … the technology?

 Walid Al-Saqaf: Exactly.
 In that case, in that sense it’s what we call a positivist is that you totally have full confidence in that machines and code will get it all sorted out, but eventually, if you can think of it in the long term, it means that the human being who writes the code will be the one you are trusting.